If we don’t win, you don’t pay.

 - Quadrocopter: A drone with four propellers.

-- Octocopter: This drone has eight propellers, also known as a multicopter or hexacopter.
+- Octocopter: This drone has eight propellers, a multicopter or hexacopter.

 - Camera Drone: A drone equipped with a camera.